Aditi88415/flower-store/README.md

 ## 🗄️ Database Setup

-- The SQL file `flower_store.sql` is already included in the project.
+- The SQL file `shop_db.sql` is already included in the project.
 - Import it into your MySQL server using phpMyAdmin or the MySQL CLI.

 ### How to Import: